I’ve got an idea that might just save America’s windows! Stick with me and hear me out because it involves you.

 When you boil it all down it comes back to cooperation over competition.
 Historic preservation is not a zero sum game.
 When one building is restored it must be maintained.
 Somebody has to do both.
 If we are going to truly succeed at saving America’s windows then we need to start working together.

 What do you think?
-Is it feasible to restore windows in the two scenarios?
+Is it feasible to save America’s windows in the two scenarios?
 Is it for you?
 Can we all come out from our corners and join a community that largely has the same goal of restoring and saving the historic fabric of our great country?
 What are the other obstacles to cooperation that we face in historic preservation?
 I want to hear your thoughts in the comments below.